 CHECK OUT MORE STORIES SORTED BY:🏆 Top-Ranked Stories 📅 Recently Published 📚 Category ⌛ Length 📝 Author 📖 Title 📅 Published on March 24, 2018

-"Cell Extraction"Written by
+"Cell Extraction"Written by Kevin MacKinnon

 Estimated reading time — 13 minutes

 The sting was barely noticeable to Thomas Lee Hart, even the fact that he didn’t care at all for needles was no bother to him at this point.
 His mind was elsewhere.
 He laid on his back strapped to a bed that was more like a gurney or maybe even a table, except this one had wings that protruded out from either side so his arms could be strapped away from him like some kind of bizarre crucifixion.
-He laid staring at the ceiling, his heart pounding making a thumping sound that seemed to surprise him, while a three prison officers worked on him, preparing him.
+He laid staring at the ceiling, his heart pounding making a thumping sound that seemed to surprise him, while three prison officers worked on him, preparing him.
 Thomas Lee Hart was in the Texas State Penitentiary in West Livingston, also known as Polunsky Unit, the death house; he was minutes away from death and ready as he could ever be.

-Before leaving the room one of the officer quickly put his hand on Hart’s shoulder almost in a comforting gesture, and then he was in the room by himself however he was not at all alone.
+Before leaving the room one of the officers quickly put his hand on Hart’s shoulder almost in a comforting gesture, and then he was in the room by himself however he was not at all alone.
 In front of him was a window he knew was to show through from the gallery of witnesses in the adjacent room.
 He wondered to himself if the curtain on the other side was open, if he will see people in the room watching him.
 He had an IV line inserted into each arm, the second one being redundant, in case the primary line fails.
 The first drug they pipe into him will render him unconscious as if he’s about to undergo an appendectomy or some such thing.
 Two other powerful drugs administered cause muscle paralysis, respiratory arrest and finally cardiac arrest.
-This lethal cocktail was the subject of one of his defense teams many appeals, arguing lethal injection is cruel and unusual due to past botched executions in which the condemned took extremely long time to die and woke up in the middle of the operation.
+This lethal cocktail was the subject of one of his defense teams many appeals, arguing lethal injection is cruel and unusual due to past botched executions in which the condemned took an extremely long time to die and woke up in the middle of the operation.
 The appeals court didn’t agree and cleared the way for execution.

 Will they see me before I go under?
 Do they see me when I make my final statement?
 They must.
 He looked around the room a little, afraid and preparing for what was next.